lost-in-the-canvas/WFRP-4th-Edition-FoundryVTT/README.md

 - [Enemy in Shadows](https://github.com/moo-man/EiS-FVTT) - A wealth of content, tables, talents, spells.
 Also the new Dhar spellcasting mechanics!
 Still a WIP.

 - [Gerwin Waffenhalter’s Magnificent Weapons Gallery](https://github.com/DasSauerkraut/wfrp-gwmwg) - Adds new weapons and weapon traits from the Ratter Vol. 1 Issue 2.

+- [The GM Tool Kit](https://github.com/Jagusti/fvtt-wfrp4e-gmtoolkit) - Extends to the Token HUD for more information and adds useful macros!